corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 That's the difference, and it's why generic Go code, in my experience, doesn't read better than the `interface{}`-based code it replaced; it just reads differently, with more punctuation.

-But I would like to also acknoweldge that all of this doesn't matter for 95% of code out there.
+But I would also like to acknowledge that all of this doesn't matter for 95% of code out there.
 The different perspective on generics is a philosophical one:
-In Rust, they are an incremental part of the languages design and it is normal to use them to model behavior.
+In Rust, they are an integral part of the language's design, and it's normal to use them to model behavior.
 In Go, it's tacked on and meant for the 5% edge-cases in library code which are otherwise just painful to write.

 ## Popular Go Packages and Their Rust Counterparts